RaffaelSchemmer/SistemaVotacaoMostraCetec/README.md

 ## 🧿 About the Application Purpose

 In this GitHub repository, you will find a **complete parametrizable application** (full-stack and multiple technology) that allow anonimous real-time votation.
-This application was developed :bulb:, to the CETEC 2019 scientific show , that happened in july of 2019 📅 in Caxias do Sul, RS in Brazil.
+This application was developed :bulb:, to the CETEC 2019 scientific show , that happened in july of 2019 📅 in Caxias do Sul, RS - Brazil.

 ## :rocket: About the Application Architecture and Technologies